mne-tools/sprint2019/_staff_members/01-alex.md

 position: Developer
 image_path: images/alex.jpg
 website: http://alexandre.barachant.org
-blurb: multi-winner of Kaggle competitions and currently specializes in decoding MEG and EEG signals using Riemannian Geometry.
+blurb: Multi-winner of Kaggle competitions and has specialized in decoding MEG and EEG signals using Riemannian Geometry.
 ---